BESTSELLER/dbt-dcp-utilities/README.md

 ###  get_kafka_table_latest_state
 Calculates the latest state of a single Kafka table.
 The latest state is defined as the highest offset for every key.

+## DBT-core Github Actions

+### drop_ci_schema
+Drop a schema based on the schema and database parameters.
+This macro is used strictly in the CI jobs and is hard-coded to only work for schemas prefixed with DBT_CI_PR_ and databases suffixed with _TEST_DB.

+Parameters:
+  - `schema`: Name of the schema to be dropped recursively.
+  - `database`: Name of the database containing the schema (defaults to target.database).

 Parameters:
   - `input_table`: The table to calculate the latest state for.